commschamp/cc.mqtt5.libs/README.md

 how to do it.
 Such customization also allows removal some of the library features resulting in smaller code size and improved runtime performance.
-Initial set of features customization may be somewhat limited, but if needed please [get in touch](#contact-information) and request the missing functionality to be implemented.
+Initial set of features customization may be somewhat limited, but if needed please [get in touch](#contact-information) and request the missing customization to be added.
 It should not take long.

 The doxygen generated documentation of the library with its full tutorial can